simoncblyth/opticks/notes/issues/new_workflow_whats_missing.rst

 G4Opticks Into New workflow ?
 --------------------------------

-* event handling is near fully reimplemented in QUDARap/QSim/QEvent (replacing that part of OptiXRap etc..)
+* event handling is near fully reimplemented in SEvt, QUDARap/QEvent supplied arrays to SEvt
+  (replacing that part of OptiXRap etc..)

 * geometry handling needs work to bring across